awsdocs/amazon-mwaa-user-guide/doc_source/configuring-env-variables.md

 While we don't expose the `airflow.cfg` in the Apache Airflow UI of an Amazon MWAA environment, you can change the Apache Airflow configuration options directly on the Amazon MWAA console and continue using all other settings in `airflow.cfg`\.

-## Using configuration options to load plugins in 2\.0<a name="configuring-2.0-airflow-override"></a>
+## Using configuration options to load plugins in Apache Airflow v2<a name="configuring-2.0-airflow-override"></a>

-By default in Apache Airflow 2\.0, plugins are configured to be "lazily" loaded using the `core.lazy_load_plugins : True` setting\.
-If you're using custom plugins in Apache Airflow v2\.0\.2, you must add `core.lazy_load_plugins : False` as an Airflow configuration option to load plugins at the start of each Airflow process to override the default setting\.
+By default in Apache Airflow v2, plugins are configured to be "lazily" loaded using the `core.lazy_load_plugins : True` setting\.
+If you're using custom plugins in Apache Airflow v2, you must add `core.lazy_load_plugins : False` as an Apache Airflow configuration option to load plugins at the start of each Airflow process to override the default setting\.

 ## Configuration options overview<a name="configuring-env-variables-customizing"></a>